OutputPyImage segmentation fault because of bad uuid library

 python uuid library has a known bug that causes it to segv on some systems.
 This is breaking OutputPyImage.py on my machine at line 75:

 Any alternative to this library?

 Updated by Rogers, Chris about 12 years ago

 Or just use an index; increment by 1 until file doesn't exist... so you get <tag>0.png, <tag>1.png, etc... probably easier on the eye than <tag><30 character hex string>.png or whatever

 But have to say, not quite sure what the context in which you are writing is (this is a temp file stored somewhere? or this is a file user wants to read?)

-Updated by Jackson, Mike almost 10 years ago
+Updated by Jackson, Mike about 12 years ago

 No, I'm not thinking, sorry.
 OutputPyImage doesn't need to increment/maintain a counter.
 At present the UUID is created in birth if the user hasn't explicitly provided a file name prefix.
 This prefix is shared by all files created by this worker.
 The JSON documents provided as input determine the rest of the file name - and it's up to whatever creates those (e.g. ReducePyMatplotlibHistogram) to ensure any numbering scheme is applied.
 So,

 - Just adopt a default string instead of the UUID.
 The user should configure it if they don't want this default (possibly, by creating their own UUID).